rwickman/GrantFinder/docs/IndividualAssignmentSpecifications2.md

 ### Task: LSA (Task Name)
 - Description: Need to perform LSA on the generated term vectors (Task Description)
 - How to Evaluate: It will be able to correctly compute the LSA matrix when through each grant’s term vector (Instructions)
-- Outcome of Task: xxx (Description; filled in at end of iteration)
+- Outcome of Task: Wrote python scripts using the gensim library to create the LSA matrix from the grant's term vectors in the database.
+(Description; filled in at end of iteration)
-- Issue: xxx (Issue Number; filled in at end of iteration)
+- Issue: 10 (Issue Number; filled in at end of iteration)
-- Pull Request: xxx (Pull Request Number; filled in at end of iteration)
+- Pull Request: 14 (Pull Request Number; filled in at end of iteration)

 ### Task: Compute Cosine Similarity and connect to search (Task Name)
 - Description: For each grant, compute the cosine similarity between itself and the keyword vector entered by the user.
 Then return the grants who's similarity returns a value the exceeds a heuristic threshold.
 (Task Description)
 - How to Evaluate: As long as the results page will receive these computed values, the search engine should work (Instructions)
-- Outcome of Task: xxx (Description; filled in at end of iteration)
+- Outcome of Task: To communicate with Ruby and Python, I used a socket.
+I had to start searchLSA.py as a background process before the rails server started.
+Then, when a user tries to search something, Ruby will connect to the socket and send the query.
+With the query, searchLSA.py will transform the vector into the LSI space and then compute the cosine similarity between it and the rest of the grant term vectors.
+After, it will return the grant vectors who cos similarity exceeds a threshold.
+(Description; filled in at end of iteration)
-- Issue: xxx (Issue Number; filled in at end of iteration)
+- Issue: 11 (Issue Number; filled in at end of iteration)
-- Pull Request: xxx (Pull Request Number; filled in at end of iteration)
+- Pull Request: 15 (Pull Request Number; filled in at end of iteration)

 ## Tasks: Chris (Team Member Name)